LGBTQIA+ student

 A good study environment free from discrimination

-The below is taken from the Equality Ombudsman (DO) e-guide on students' rights in higher education institutions.
+The following information is based on the Equality Ombudsman’s (DO) e‑guide on students’ rights in higher education.

-A good study environment free from discrimination is an important prerequisite for your learning and for you to be able to realise your potential and achieve good results.
-Higher education institutions are to carry out active work to promote equal rights and opportunities for students regardless of gender, ethnicity, religion or other belief, disability or sexual orientation.
+A study environment free from discrimination is essential for learning and for enabling you to reach your full potential.
+Higher education institutions are required to actively promote equal rights and opportunities for students regardless of gender, ethnicity, religion or other belief, disability, or sexual orientation.
+This also includes ensuring accessibility for students with disabilities and recognising that some students may face multiple forms of marginalisation.

 Requirements of the Discrimination Act